Lindsay Lohan Received A Whopping $250K From Charlie Sheen

 Lindsay Moves Forward

-Aside from her new fashion line the actress is set to appear on a new show called, The Anti-Social Network.
-Despite her many issues Mean Girls actress is progressing her life by doing more positive things with her life.
+Aside from her new fashion line, the actress is set to appear on a new show called, The Anti-Social Network.
+Despite her many issues, the Mean Girls actress is progressing her life by doing more positive things with her life.
 She is perhaps putting her wild ways behind her.
 She claimed that she loves social media and said that she was social media.
 The show is apparently quite similar to Ashton Kutcher’s show Punk’d.
 The show shall follow Lindsay Logan as she takes over contestants social media accounts for 24 hours and they would be awarded a prize after completing a variety of challenges.

 Finding some peace and solace in the desert. ⭐️????⭐️????????